-- When you first enter foster care you can continue at the school you attended before entering foster care until you complete the highest grade at that school, even if your new placement is in a different school district or attendance zone, and even if you leave CPS custody unless it is found to not be in your best interest. - While you are in foster care, if you start going to a different school then the one you were attending when you first entered foster care, you can stay in that school and complete the highest grade at that school, even if you move to a new placement in a different school district or attendance zone and even if you leave CPS custody.
-However as long as you are in CPS custody, CPS and the school district are required to provide the transportation. - If you change schools due to a change in placements you cannot be kept from participating in activities or sports because you have not lived there long enough.
-UIL (University Interscholastic League) residency requirements do not apply to foster youth. - If you are in foster care and you miss school for mental health or therapy appointments for you or your child, for court ordered visitation or other court ordered activities, or for activities required by your CPS service plan, your absence is excused and cannot be used to deny you for course credit if you miss more than 10% of class time due to those hours.
-It is important to try to schedule these activities outside of school hours, because even if the absence is excused, you will need to make up the work and you will miss out on what happens while you are gone. - When you change schools, you are entitled to immediate enrollment, even if you don't have your records from your old school and other needed documents, such as your birth certificate.
-Your new school must get your school records from your previous schools within ten days. - If you are in the 11th or 12th grade when you transfer and your new school has different graduation requirements than your old school, you can get your diploma from the new school as long as you meet the requirements of your old school. - Sometimes when you are in foster care you may miss school because you are being moved, or there are issues related to your placement or your case.
+- If you are in foster care and you miss school for any of the following reasons: 1) mental health or therapy appointments for you or your child; 2) court-ordered visitation or other court-ordered activities; or 3) activities required by your CPS service plan, your absence will be excused and cannot be used to deny your course credit if you miss more than 10% of class time due to those hours.
+It is still important to try to schedule these activities outside of school hours because even if the absence is excused, you will need to make up the work and you will miss out on what happens while you are gone. - When you change schools you are entitled to immediate enrollment even if you don't have your records from your old school or other required documents, such as your birth certificate.
+Your new school must get your school records from your previous schools within ten days. - If you are in the 11th or 12th grade when you transfer and your new school has different graduation requirements than your old school, you can get your diploma from the new school as long as you meet the requirements of your old school.

+- Sometimes when you are in foster care you may miss school because you are forced to move schools or there are issues related to your placement, or your case.
 Your school cannot refer you to court for truancy (missing school) if you are missing school because you are in foster care.
 The school needs to work with you, your placement and CPS instead.
 The same is true if you missed school because you were homeless, were earning money for your family, or are pregnant.
 However, if you are just skipping school because you did not feel like going (not because of a foster care problem, homelessness, pregnancy, or because you were working), you can still be referred to court.
-If staff at your school has told you that you are in trouble for missing school, be sure to talk to someone there, like a counselor or teacher, about your personal situation.

-• CPS Regional Education Specialists can help with issues like delays in enrollment and course credit issues.
-You or anyone working with you can contact the education specialist for the area where your school is located-you can find the contact information at: www.dfps.state.tx.us/Child_Protection/State_Care/education_specialists.asp
+If staff at your school has told you that you are in trouble for missing school, be sure to talk to someone there, like a counselor or teacher, about your personal situation. - CPS Regional Education Specialists can help with issues like transportation to your old school when your placement causes delays in enrollment and course credit issues.
+You or anyone working with you can contact the education specialist for the area where your school is located-you can find the contact information at: www.dfps.state.tx.us/Child_Protection/State_Care/education_specialists.asp.